talhaarikk/DIY-Sim-Wheel/README.md

 The thing i paid particular attention to in the design was that the shaft passes through the middle of the case.
 If I hadn't paid attention to this, the width of the cage could have been smaller.
 ## Assembly

+## Pedal Shifters
+The reason i opened a separate title for the pedal shifter was that i decided to add it to the steering wheel after the whole project was finished.
+So you don't have to do this part if you don't want to.
 ## Electronics

 ## Software